AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage

-Also, human evaluations are performed to evaluate the reproduction results.
-For each sample, the task instruction, full paper content, reference code, and generated code are provided to the human evaluator.
-Evaluators assessed the generated code based on three aspects: the reproducibility of the method proposed in the paper, the hyperparameter setting and the experiment pipeline, with a maximum score of 10, 5, and 5, respectively.

-\textbf{Exec-Score} Since experimental reproduction is a code generation task, the execution results of the generated code hold equal importance.
-We assess the generated code by measuring its execution rate (\textbf{Exec Rate}) and the final experimental performance (\textbf{Perf Gap}).
-Recognizing the lack of unified performance metrics across different methods, we propose the relative performance gap for evaluation.
-This involves comparing the final performance of generated code with our curated reference code to quantify their relative difference.
+\textbf{Exec-Score:} Given that experimental reproduction is fundamentally a code generation task, the execution outcomes of the generated code are of paramount importance.
+We assess this dimension by measuring the Execution Rate (Exec Rate) and the final experimental performance gap (Perf Gap).
+To address the heterogeneity of performance metrics across diverse research papers, we propose the relative performance gap as a unified evaluation standard.
+This metric quantifies the relative deviation between the final results yielded by the generated code and the reference performance established by our curated implementations.

 where $\text{P}_{ref}$ and $\text{P}_{agent}$ are the performance obtained under the reference code and agent-generated code, respectively.
 Since not all generated code can be executed, the $\text{P}_{\text{agent}, i}$ is set to 0 for the non-executable instances, resulting in a maximum performance gap of 1.0.
 Furthermore, to prevent the performance gap from exceeding 1.0, especially in cases with small reference performance values (e.g. $\text{P}^\text{ref}_i=0.1$ and $\text{P}^\text{agent}_i=0.3$ when utilizing MSE as the evaluation metric), we normalize the gap by the larger performance value of $\text{P}^\text{ref}$ and $\text{P}^\text{agent}$.
-To ensure fair comparison, we utilize the evaluation code from the corresponding code repository to assess their performance results.
+Reference performance values are derived by executing our verified ground-truth implementations.